Sinatra's Swingin' Session!!!

-Sinatra's Swingin' Session!!! is a 1961 album by Frank Sinatra.
+Sinatra's Swingin' Session!!! is the nineteenth studio album by Frank Sinatra, released on January 3, 1961.

 Six of the tracks on the album are re-recordings of a batch of songs that Sinatra had previously recorded on the Columbia album, Sing and Dance with Frank Sinatra.

 It was released on compact disc as Sinatra's Swingin' Session!!!
 And More.